1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *Attention: This query takes a while - please wait until the whole 'complete dump' or download of the text file is finished!*

 This function now queries all available parameters of the connected controller and saves the result in a text file.
 **This text file must then be sent to Frederik (bsb(ät)code-it.de), from which the device-specific file `BSB_LAN_custom_defs.h` for the connected controller will be generated.
+Please also specify the language version you want to use for BSB-LAN later (i.e. German or English).
 After you have received this file from Frederik, you have to replace the previous `BSB_LAN_custom_defs.h` with this one and reflash BSB-LAN once.
 Only then you have complete access to all functions of your controller!**

 | Note |